riceissa/issarice.com/wiki/advice-for-young-people.md

-  that to your past self seemed insightful, you can downgrade them (but remember that insights become distilled and enter the "water supply" over time, so if they were one of the first people to start saying the now-cliche, you might actually want to _upgrade_ your opinion of them).
+  that to your past self seemed insightful, you can downgrade them (but remember that insights become distilled and enter the "water supply" over time, so if they were one of the first people to start saying the now-cliche, you might actually want to _upgrade_ your opinion of them. *Someone* had to invent an idea for the first time, and that person is probably quite a bit smarter than the people who are parroting that idea).
-- in general, you won't be able to rank people who are significantly above you -- they will all just seem super smart. see [hiring and judging character]() for more on this. but as you get smarter yourself, you can _come back_ to people who seemed super smart and see if now you can tell which ones are _really_ smart vs merely seemed-smart-to-my-younger-self.
+- in general, you won't be able to rank people who are significantly above you -- they will all just seem super smart. see [hiring and judging character]() for more on this. but as you get smarter yourself, you can _come back_ to people who seemed super smart and see if now you can tell which ones are _really_ smart vs merely seemed-smart-to-my-younger-self. spaced repetition is a thing, you don't need to judge someone all at once.
-- gell-mann amnesia
+- read about gell-mann amnesia
 - you can use recommendations to generate ideas for smart people, but you will generally need to put in the work to verify that the recommended people are good. e.g. if smart person A says that B and